nepluno/libwetcloth/README.md

 On Mac OS X or Linux-based systems, most of the dependencies are either included, or can be easily installed with Homebrew (https://brew.sh) or the APT package handling utility.
 For Intel TBB, you may download and install from the link provided above, or from Intel website (https://software.intel.com/en-us/parallel-studio-xe/choose-download).

 On Windows you may need manually download and compile some of them (e.g. AntTweakBar, TBB, libPNG).
-For libPNG and zlib, please make sure the pnglibconf.h and zconf.h have been copied to their "include" directories (i.e., the directories containing png.h and zlib.h, correspondingly).
+For the ease of compilation, we provide a package containing all the headers and pre-compiled thirdparty libraries (except for those that have been included for all platforms).
+Please refer to the `On Windows` section below for more details.

 You may also compile a version that directly run simulation in the console, by turning off the `USE_OPENGL` switch in the CMake settings.
 When this switch is turned off, dependencies such as **GLUT, libPNG, zlib, and AntTweakBar** are no longer necessary to compile libWetCloth.